Ekpo-Emmanuel/docSketch1/README.md

 ![Screen Shot](public/images/screenshots/scr1.png)

-CloudShare Hub is an innovative and secure file-sharing platform built with cutting-edge technologies to provide users with a seamless and efficient way to share files.
-The platform harnesses the power of ReactJS and NextJS for a responsive and dynamic user interface, ensuring a smooth and engaging user experience.

 ## Technologies Used

 This section should list any major frameworks that you built your project using.
 Leave any add-ons/plugins for the acknowledgements section.
 Here are a few examples.